19hours/sg-statutes/Acts/Misuse of Drugs Act.md

 (d) send any photograph, finger impression, record of particulars or body sample so taken or made to the Commissioner of Police for identification and report.

+[2/2006]

-(2) The powers referred to in subsection (1) may be exercised in respect of a person who on or after the date of commencement of the Misuse of Drugs (Amendment) Act 2006 —
+(2) The powers referred to in subsection (1) may be exercised in respect of a person who on or after 1st March 2006 —

 (a) is subject to supervision pursuant to a supervision order made at any time (whether before, on or after that date) under section 34(2)(a);

 (b) is in an approved institution pursuant to an order made at any time (whether before, on or after that date) under section 34(2)(b); or

 (c) is subject to a supervision order made at any time (whether before, on or after that date) under any regulations providing for the supervision and aftercare of persons.

+[2/2006]

 (3) Every person mentioned in subsection (2) shall —